hmchen47/DataScience/ML/MLNN-Hinton/06-MiniBatch.md

     + combining the idea of only using the sign of the gradient w/ the idea of adapting the step size separately for each weight
     + the sign of the last two gradients, not the magnitude of the gradients
       + agree: increasing the step size for a weight <span style="color: red;">multiplicatively</span> (e.g. times 1.2)
-      + decrease the step size multiplicatively (e.g. times 0.5)
+      + disagree: decreasing the step size multiplicatively (e.g. times 0.5)
     + Mike Shuster's advice: limiting the step sizes to be less than 50 and more than a millionth ($10^{-6}$)
     + the step size depends on the problem dealing with
       + tiny inputs: big weights required for the inputs